Table Configuration: N.

-»»To have Activated the same amount of Antennas as the adversary at the end of the game (2 Objective Points, but only if the player has Activated at least 1 Antenna).
+»»Have the same amount of Designated Antennas as the adversary at the end of the game (2 Objective Points, but only if the player has Designated at least 1 Antenna).

-»»To have Activated more Antennas than the adversary at the end of the game (4 Objective Points).
+»»To have more Designated Antennas than the adversary at the end of the game (3 Objective Points).

-»»To Control the enemy Console at the end of the game (2 Objective Points).
+»»To have Destroyed more Antennas than the adversary at the end of the game (3 Objective Points).

-It is not allowed to deploy in base contact with the Consoles nor with the Antennas.
+It is not permitted to deploy in base contact with the Antennas.

 SCENARIO SPECIAL RULES

-There are 3 Antennas placed in the central line of the table.
-One is in the center of the table, and the other two are 8 inches from the edge of the table.
-The Antennas must be represented by a Transmission Antenna Marker (TRANS.
-ANTENNA) or with a scenery piece of the same diameter (such as the Communications Array by Warsenal or the Sat Station Antenna by Customeeple).
+Each Antenna must be represented by a Transmission Antenna Marker (TRANS.
+ANTENNA) or by a scenery piece of the same diameter (such as the Communications Array by Warsenal or the Sat Station Antenna by Customeeple).